Aeroplan Rewards Guide

 - Earn 2,500 points per month when spending $500 for 6 months

-- Earn 2 Aeroplan points per $1 spent on Air Canada purchases, 1.5 Aeroplan points on dining and food purchases, and 1 point on all other purchases
+- Earn 2 Aeroplan points per $1 spent on Air Canada purchases, 1.5 Aeroplan points on dining & food delivery, and 1 point on everything else

 - First bag checked free on Air Canada flights